david-valle/useful_scripts/README.md

     echo "export PATH=$PATH:$FOLDER/bin" >> ~/.zshrc
 fi
 ```
-Then restart your terminal and you will be able to call any of the scripts.
-To test type:
+Then restart your terminal and you will be able to call any of the scripts by name.
+To test it, type:
 ```
 BedFlank.pl
 ```